 During a recent purchase, whilst conducting our due diligence, we discovered that a building extension on a property our clients wanted to purchase wasn’t council approved.

 Our clients didn’t go ahead with the purchase.
-The team at Property Solutions 101 kept looking for a property that passed all of our due diligence and found them their perfect home.
+We kept looking for a property that passed all of our due diligence and found them their perfect home.

 Remember, the selling agent’s objective is to sell the property at the highest possible price for their client.

-As Buyer’s Agent’s, our objective is to look after the best interests of our client – the buyer.
+Our objective, however, is to look after the best interest of our client – the buyer.